How to build a pizza oven

 |35" x 39" (90cm x 100cm)||1,365inch2 (9,000cm2)||Barrel||Large family|

 Time to Construct

 The effort and time required to construct an oven depends largely on the material and size of the oven.
-Sourcing professional materials such as fire brick and fire blanket can be difficult and time consuming depending on the country and local industry.
-To make construction easier many suppliers of refractory products create pizza oven kits for sale which include the majority of the difficult to acquire materials such as garden mud.
-For a professional builder that has access to the required materials and skill, the construction of a large oven will be comparably quick and easy as compared to an individual completing a 'do it yourself' construction on the weekends.
-Constructing a cob oven generally requires less skill and may utilise cheap and readily available materials.
-These ovens are recommended for beginner builders as a means to gain experience and enjoyment of a pizza oven without the large expense and time commitment of a large brick oven.
-The below table gives rough guides as to the time required to construct an oven whether by a DIY or professional builder, with a kit or using raw materials.
+Sourcing professional materials such as fire bricks and fire blanket can be difficult and time consuming depending on the country and the local industry.
+To make construction easier many suppliers of refractory products create pizza oven kits for sale which include majority of the difficult to acquire materials such as garden mud.
+For professional builder that has access to the required materials and skills, the construction of a large oven is comparably quick and easy as compared to an individual completing a 'do it yourself' construction on the weekends.
+Constructing a cob oven generally requires less skills and may utilize cheap and readily available materials.
+These ovens are recommended for start up builders as a means to gain experience on building pizza oven without incurring large expenses and time commitment for a large brick oven.
+The below table gives a rough guide for the time required to construct an oven whether by a DIY or a professional builder, with a kit or using raw materials.
 The durations provided include the time required to source the materials.
-For some individuals the time to construct may be much larger due to difficulty in finding the desired materials.
+For some individuals the time to construct may be more due to difficulty in finding the desired materials.